 European Court of Justice

 The European Court of Justice interprets EU law to make sure it is applied the same way in all countries.
 The European Court of Justice also settles legal disputes between EU governments and EU institutions.
-Individuals, companies, and organisations can also bring cases before the Court of Justice if they felt their rights had been infringed by an EU institution.
+In some cases, individuals, companies, and organisations can also bring cases before the Court of Justice if they felt their rights had been infringed by an EU institution.

 Contact details: